-In the last decade, we have undertaken four different experimental studies concerning workers wearing headphones [7]: the first in a tape-recording division of a newspaper, the second and the third in a telephone central office and the fourth in a bank call-centre.
+In the last decade, we have undertaken seven different experimental studies concerning workers wearing headphones [9]: in 74 different work places (7 call centers) on 83 different types of receivers (supra-aural earphone, insert earphones, telephone handsets) for a 30 hour total monitoring time.
 In this paper, a review of these studies is performed in order to have data as representative as possible.

-2. LEGISLATION AND INTERNATIONAL STANDARDS
+2 LEGISLATION AND INTERNATIONAL STANDARDS